Skip to contents

 Details

 SBEARS (Site-Based Estimation of Ancestral Range of Species) is a method for ancestral state reconstruction of species geographic ranges.
 It operates at fine spatial resolution and does not require predefined discrete biogeographic areas.
 The method estimates ancestral ranges under a maximum likelihood framework, using site-level occurrence information.
+For large matrix this function supports parallel computation with package future

 • the method used to compute ancestral range probabilities can be single_site or disp_assembly.
 For both methods SBEARS use the function fastAnc to reconstruct the the ancestral ranges.
 In single_site each site is taken as a binary categorical trait representing the presence (state 1) or the absence (state 0) of every species in the site, which is reconstructed along the nodes of the phylogeny.
 In disp_assembly option the single site reconstruction is carried out, producing a matrix describing standardized probabilities of occurrence of each node at each site.
 The difference here is that an additional step is performed to compute the probability of a cell being colonized by an ancestral species originating from a focal cell.
 The probability of colonization decreases increasing the distance from the focal cell.
 This probability of an ancestral species to disperse from a cell to any other can be defined using a dispersal kernel function proposed by Gravel et al (2006).